goya-rs/doc/README.md

 # How to use it?

-You need an [Aya environment](https://aya-rs.dev/book/start/development/) and go lang installed.
+You need an [Aya environment](https://aya-rs.dev/book/start/development/), go lang and task cli installed.

 ## Quick Start